MariaGarzon/Election_Analysis/README.md

 - The winner of the election was:
     - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-# Election-Audit Summary
+# Summary

-- The script presented can be used for other elections by changing the file read to collect the data.
+- This script can easily be used for any type of election by changing the file read to collect the data.
 - For instance, in the following code:

     with open(file_to_load) as election_data: